Bill Webster: Character development

 When Armitage departed he knew that there was a possibility of a future return.
 Armitage returned to filming in 1995 after Granada got into contact with him with an offer.
 The actor told a columnist for The official magazine of Coronation Street that he had not thought about returning because ten years had passed since his previous appearance.
-He added that Bill originally moved to Southampton with his family and then to Germany, he secured a job as a "chippie" and fathered a son named Carl.
+He added that Bill originally moved to Southampton with his family and then to Germany, he secured a job as a "chippie" and fathered a son named Carl (Jonathan Howard).
 Armitage revealed that Bill returns to Weatherfield after splitting up with Elaine and he is "on a big downer" and needs time away from the situation.
 Bill had not lived alone before, Armitage said that this was because Bill is "the type of guy who needs people around him".
 Bill visits his granddaughters because he has never had a role in their lives, and he hinted that there would be something that makes Bill prolong his stay.

 Armitage told Inside Soap's Arnold that he had worried that Bill might have been away for too long.
 Although, he soon realised that many families become estranged and thought it fitted in with Bill's 1985 departure.
 Armitage explained that "the way things were left has a lot to do with why they haven't seen each other for so long."
 Bill was in a situation where he had wanted to visit, but before he knew it "the years have flown by", but Kevin is pleased to see his father.
 Armitage defended Bill's absence to a reporter from What's on TV, stating "you know what it's like.
 As time goes by, you find it harder to make contact; too much water has passed under the bridge."
 The actor hoped that the Webster's story would prompt viewers who were out of contact with their families to reconnect with them.
 However, the storyline soon revisits the father and son rift when Kevin tires of his father.
 Armitage said that Kevin wishes his father never returned because "the more he tries to help his son, the more trouble he causes".